National Film School of Denmark: Courses

-There are seven study programmes available: fiction directing, documentary directing, cinematography, script writing, editing, sound, animation and games directing, and film producing.
-The number of students is 96: 60 film students, 6 scriptwriters, 18 TV students and 12 animation directors.
-All courses are 4-year programmes, except the animation and games directing course which lasts 4½ years.
+There are nine study programmes available: fiction directing, documentary directing, cinematography, script writing, editing, sound, animation film producing, and production design.
+The number of students is 104 spread across two year groups.
+All courses are 4-year programmes.

 The school is an art school but practical knowledge is also very important.
 The teaching programme is a mixture of theoretical and practical training and includes a large number of exercises and productions.
 The students' final project is a film produced on a professional level and presented to the public on national TV.
 All students must pass an entrance test including both practical exercises and interviews.

 Director Poul Nesgaard headed the school between 1992 and 2014, when film editor Vinca Wiedemann took over.
 The number of employees amounts to about 50 persons, including teachers, technical and administrative staff.
 A large number of guest teachers are temporarily employed.
 The school also arranges courses for film and TV professionals from abroad and seminars with the participation of other Nordic countries.